umutsatir/wallet-ganache/README.md

 ## Appendix

 This program is for educational purpose ONLY.
-Keys can be stolen if you use it in mainnets.
+Keys can be stolen if you use it in public.